centre-for-humanities-computing/DaCy/README.md

 # 📰 News
 - 1.0.0 (09/07/21)
-  - DaCy version 1.0.0 releases.
+  - DaCy version 1.0.0 releases as the first version to pypi! 📦
     - Including a series of augmenters with a few specifically designed for Danish
     - Code for behavioural tests of NLP pipelines
     - A new tutorial for both 📖
-  - The first paper on DaCy check it out as a preprint [here](missing) and [code](papers/DaCy-A-Unified-Framework-for-Danish-NLP/readme.md) for reproducing it! 🌟
+  - The first paper on DaCy; check it out as a preprint [here](missing) and [code](papers/DaCy-A-Unified-Framework-for-Danish-NLP/readme.md) for reproducing it! 🌟
   - A new beautiful hand-drawn logo 🤩
-  - A behavioural test for biases and robustness in Danish NLP pipelines 🧐
+  - A test for biases and robustness in Danish NLP pipelines 🧐
 - 0.4.1 (03/06/21)
   - DaCy now have a stunningly looking [documentation site](https://kennethenevoldsen.github.io/DaCy/) 🌟.
 It even got a dark mode!
 - 0.3.1 (01/06/21)